All about the joint-ownership property laws in Dubai

 - Other real estate projects – Here a specialised facility management company will manage the common areas.

-Along with this, the new law also defines the individual roles for each of the parties involved with jointly owned property in Dubai.
+Along with this, the law also defines the individual roles of each of the parties involved with jointly owned property in Dubai.

 ROLE OF DLD